derekhuggens/PyBer_Analysis/README.md

     print(f"{urban_city_outlier} has the third highest rider count.")
     North Jason has the third highest rider count.

 The urban city North Jason also has an urban_driver_count from urban_driver_count = urban_cities_df.groupby(["city"]).mean()["driver_count"] of 6.
-If there are high number of rides with such few drivers, are the riders dealing with long wait to times to find a driver?
+If there are a high number of rides with such few drivers, are the riders dealing with long wait to times to find a driver?
 How would the number of rides and the average fare change by adding drivers to these relatively smaller driver count cities?